CDC gets new acting director as leadership turmoil leaves agency reeling

 The turmoil triggered rare bipartisan alarm as Kennedy tries to advance anti-vaccine policies that are contradicted by decades of scientific research.

+Two administration officials said Jim O'Neill, a former investment executive, would supplant Susan Monarez, a longtime government scientist.
+O'Neill worked at the Department of Health and Human Services under President George W. Bush, but he does not have a medical background.
+The officials requested anonymity to discuss personnel decisions before a public announcement.

-The chaos comes weeks before a key advisory committee, which Kennedy has reshaped with vaccine skeptics, is expected to meet to issue new recommendations on immunizations.
+A flashpoint is expected in the coming weeks as a key advisory committee, which Kennedy has reshaped with vaccine skeptics, is expected to issue new recommendations on immunizations.
+The panel is scheduled to review standard childhood shots for measles, hepatitis and other diseases.

 Two Republican senators called for congressional oversight and some Democrats said Kennedy should be fired.
 He is scheduled to testify on Capitol Hill on Sept.
 4.